What is AML?

 - This is a Phase III clinical trial of crenolanib in combination with induction chemotherapy in patients with newly diagnosed acute myeloid leukemia (AML) with mutations in the FLT3 gene.

-- The study is open at multiple centers in the United States and will be open in multiple centers in Europe.
+- The study is open at multiple centers in the United States.

 - This study aims to find out how safe and effective this treatment is, compared with Rydapt®, in this type of cancer.

 For more information about the study, please contact a study site by visiting https://clinicaltrials.gov/ct2/show/NCT03258931